MIRIAMDART/BeME/PITCHME.md

 +++

+- Planning and Content Creation

-- Front End
+- Front End Development (HTML, CSS, JS.

 +++

-- Back End
+- Back End Development (Django)

+- Database (Postgresql for production and Sqlite for Development)

 +++

-- Database

-+++

-- ALL THE WAHALAAAAAAA
----
+- Graphics Design (Logo Design)

+- And all the wahala

 ## CHALLENGES ENCOUNTERED

-- Merging the front end with the back end
+- Merging the frontend with the backend
+- The planning
-- Debugging
+- Time management
-- Getting the right information

 ---
 ## Behind the scenes

 +++

 +++